Skip to main content

 vcluster create my-vcluster --namespace team-x

-Use your virtual cluster
+Use your tenant cluster

 kubectl create namespace demo-nginx